morrowind-modding/morrowind-modding.github.io/mmw-content/modding-tools/3d-modeling-tools/export-sphere.md

 **Export Sphere** is an MWSE tool for selecting a group of objects in-game and exporting these to a single mesh.

+## Installation

+- Download 'exportSphere.lua' from the [Github](https://gist.github.com/Greatness7/f683d80c22ef60342d589992eff0a0d0) Gist.
+- Rename 'exportSphere.lua' to **'main.lua'**
+- Place the file at `Data Files/mwse/mods/exportSphere/main.lua`.
+Create the folders if they do not exist.

 ## Usage